Persian Art & Architecture

 The Safavid era produced the architectural climax of the tradition.
 Shah Abbas's Naqsh-e Jahan Square — at 89,600 m² one of the largest urban squares in the world — frames four masterpieces on its four sides: the Shah (Imam) Mosque, the Sheikh Lotfollah Mosque, the Ali Qapu palace, and the Qaisarieh bazaar gate.
 The chromatic seven-color tile mosaics of these buildings, the muqarnas (stalactite) vaults, and the great kāshī-kāri tilework remain a visual benchmark of the entire Islamic world.

-In 2007 Peter Lu and Paul Steinhardt of Princeton showed in Science that the tile patterns on the Darb-i Imam shrine in Isfahan (1453) instantiate "Penrose tilings" — quasi-crystalline patterns that mathematicians believed were not discovered in the West until the 1970s.
+In 2007 Peter Lu (Harvard) and Paul Steinhardt (Princeton) showed in Science that the tile patterns on the Darb-i Imam shrine in Isfahan (1453) instantiate "Penrose tilings" — quasi-crystalline patterns that mathematicians believed were not discovered in the West until the 1970s.

 The Pink Mosque